Apoorvlt/Pytest-tutorial/README.md

 ## Prerequisites for Pytest tutorial

+### 1. Python Installation

   * [Download Python](https://www.python.org/downloads/) and click on Add to path and install.
   * To check if python installed correctly you need to go to terminal type python in command prompt.
 It will show you the current version you have downloaded.

-###LambdaTest Credentials
+### 2. LambdaTest Credentials
   * To use Pytest with LambdaTest, make sure you have the 2 environment variables LT_USERNAME and LT_ACCESS_KEY set.
-To obtain a username and access_key, sign up for free [here](https://lambdatest.com)).

-  * After signing up you can find your username and access key [here](https://accounts.lambdatest.com/detail/profile)
+To obtain a username and access_key, sign up for free [here](https://lambdatest.com).
+After signing up you can find your username and access key [here](https://accounts.lambdatest.com/detail/profile)
   * In the terminal export your LambdaTest Credentials as environmental variables:

        * For Mac/Linux